motivational-techniques/moodle-block_mt/README.md

 The Moodle administrator can modify the default settings for the online cutoff time in minutes and the time in days before a user is considered inactive.
 These settings are available from the Site administration > Plugins > Plugins overview page.
-Search through the list of plugins to find MT - Motivational Techniques and click settings.
+Search through the list of plugins to find MotTEC - Motivational Techniques and click settings.
 These settings can also be altered when the plugin is installed.